lpmi-13/kubernetes-the-hard-way-linode/docs/03-compute-resources.md

 source scripts/set_env.sh
 ```

-which should set your `$REGION` to `eu-west`, but feel free to update the region in that file if you'd prefer a different one.
+which should set your `$REGION` to `ca-central`, but feel free to update the region in that file if you'd prefer a different one.

 ## Networking

 ### VPC (Linode doesn't have the concept of VPCs yet, so we'll try to just use private networking for what we need)

+> They do technically have VLANs, but only in three regions (ca-central being one of them).
+For whatever magic reason, this walkthrough "just works" (:tm:) in Canada, but not London.
+I feel like it might be related to this region having the network architecture already set up for VLANs, but a win is a win.

 ### Kubernetes Public Access - Create a Network Load Balancer